Bill Maher: ‘There Are No Christian Terrorist Armies’

 While Bill Maher has also served up ample public criticism toward Christianity, past stabs at the religion — such as his documentary Religulous — have taken a back seat to his views on Islam.

-He has even sometimes seemed conciliatory, such as in this remark to Charlie Rose drawing distinctions between Islam and the Christian faith.
+He has even seemed conciliatory at times, such as in this remark to Charlie Rose drawing distinctions between Islam and the Christian faith, as relayed by Real Clear Politics.

 “Vast numbers of Christians do not believe that if you leave the Christian religion you should be killed for it.
 Vast numbers of Christians do not treat women as second class citizens.
 Vast numbers of Christians… do not believe if you draw a picture of Jesus Christ you should get killed for it.”

-(Hat tip, Real Clear Politics for the transcription.)
 What do you think of Bill Maher’s point in drawing a distinction between Christianity and Islam?
 Sound off in the comments section below.

 [Featured Image by HBO]